Judge entitled to reject expert evidence on the basis of empirical, factual evidence

 In terms of factual evidence, there was a distinct absence of the types of common features or harm one would expect.
 In fact, the evidence revealed that the parents appeared to be able to cope and to accept help.

-On the other hand, the Local Authority’s case was centred upon the evidence of a Psychologist who, in broad terms, had concluded that, the personality of the mother (and in particular the combination of the mother with the father) was such that the parents were not likely to be unable to effectively parent the children.
+On the other hand, the Local Authority’s case was centred upon the evidence of a Psychologist who, in broad terms, had concluded that, the personality of the mother (and in particular the combination of the mother with the father) was such that the parents were not likely to be able to effectively parent the children.

 Should the psychological assessment prevail despite the absence of any history of significant ill treatment or harm and, indeed, positive empirical evidence that the parents had been seen to cope effectively?
 In other words, was the Judge entitled to prefer empirical or factual evidence to the Expert opinion derived from the psychological profiling?